-- This system works off the principles of refrigeration, which provides the ultimate flexibility of putting a walk-in cooler practically anywhere you want.
+- This system works off the principles of refrigeration.
+This provides the ultimate flexibility of putting a walk-in cooler practically anywhere you want.

 - It can also service multiple beer towers and/or multiple bars simultaneously from a single power pack, up to 750 feet.

-- The glycol system offers a tremendous amount of beer tower designs and the products are virtually limitless, such as the one I’m showing in the photo below.
+- The glycol system offers a tremendous amount of beer tower designs.
+The products are virtually limitless, such as the one shown in the photo below.

 HOW MUCH DO GLYCOL-CHILLED DRAFT BEER SYSTEMS COST?